McMahonLab/TaxAss/README.txt

 	Then it creates a .fasta file of these sequences that can be concatenated to the .fasta file of BLAST seqIDs under the pident cutoff.

+9-28-15 Clean workflow.txt

+	This is Robin's step by step workflow file.
+It explains how to use all the scripts.